jspecht3/terminal-tutorial/README.md

 ## File Paths
-Once we change the directory, the current working directory (cwd), shown by `pwd`, changes aswell. 🔴The cwd has a default alias just like the home directory, where `.` is to the cwd as `~` is to the home diretory.
+Once we change the directory, the current working directory (cwd), shown by `pwd`, changes aswell. 🔴 The cwd has a default alias just like the home directory, where `.` is to the cwd as `~` is to the home diretory.

 We can test and verify this alias in any directory by checking the difference in `ls`.
 ```